 Just like you are avoiding heat, you’ll also have to stop using really hot, or even warm water when you want to hold onto your color.
 Hot water can open up the cuticles in your hair, causing your black hair dye to escape.

-After you dye your hair, you’ll need a formula for color-treated hair such as Suave Keratin Infusion Color Care Shampoo and the Suave Keratin Infusion Color Care Conditioner.
+After you dye your hair, you’ll need a formula for color-treated hair such as Suave Keratin Infusion Color Care Shampoo and Suave Keratin Infusion Color Care Conditioner.
 This system works to prevent your black hair from fading while also helping to make your hair smooth.

-Chlorine is awful for dyed black hair.
-In some instances, it can change your color.
-You can still enjoy your time in the pool this season, but make sure to use a swimming cap and limit your time in the water.
+Chlorine can lighten dyed black hair.
+You can still enjoy your time in the pool this season however, but make sure to use a swimming cap or a UV spray (we like Bed Head by TIGI Beach Bound Protection Spray) and rinse hair off with tap water before and after hitting the shore.

 Dyeing black hair can be a lot of work and maintenance.
-Regular root treatments and touch-ups are a must.
-Your colorist will give you the specifics on this but it’s usually around every six to eight weeks.
+Regular root treatments and touch-ups are a must to keep your hue looking fresh!
+A regular gloss treatment in between touch-ups also does wonders for shine.